Leonard M. Fleck

 Research

-Leonard Fleck's interests focus on medical ethics, health care policy, priority-setting and rationing, and reproductive decision-making.
-He explores the role of community dialogue (rational democratic deliberation) in addressing controversial issues of ethics and public policy related to emerging genetic technologies.
-More recently, he has completed a book-length manuscript that addresses a number of ethical and policy issues related to precision medicine, primarily in a cancer treatment context.
-He also completed another book that addresses several contemporary issues related to bioethics and religion from a Rawlsian public reason perspective.
+Leonard Fleck's interests focus on medical ethics, health care policy, priority-setting and rationing, social and political philosophy, and reproductive decision-making.
+He explores the role of community dialogue (rational democratic deliberation) in addressing controversial issues of ethics and public policy related to emerging genetic technologies as well as problems of health care justice related to precision medicine.
+In that latter connection, he is the author of Precision Medicine and Distributive Justice: Wicked Problems for Democratic Deliberation (Oxford University Press, 2022).
+He is also the author of Bioethics, Public Reason, and Religion (Cambridge University press, 2022).
+In that volume he addresses several contemporary issues related to bioethics and religion from a Rawlsian public reason perspective such as research with human embryos, preimplantation genetic diagnosis, and the use of artificial wombs for reproduction.

 Selected Publications